PReViX: A Project to Anticipate the Next Respiratory Viral Pandemic

 A global alert and a major public health issue

 In 2020, the emergence of the SARS-CoV-2 coronavirus plunged the world into one of the most severe health crises in its history.
 In France, as elsewhere, healthcare systems, governance structures, and scientific frameworks had to adapt urgently, revealing weaknesses and a lack of preparedness in the face of such a shock.
-Despite the efforts made, the succession of SARS-CoV-2 variants and the resurgence of viruses such as Mpox and avian influenza have demonstrated that pandemic risks remain ever-present.
+Despite these efforts, the succession of SARS-CoV-2 variants and the resurgence of viruses such as Mpox and avian influenza have demonstrated that pandemic risks remain ever-present.
 It is in this context that the WHO has updated its list of priority pathogens, which includes Disease X, a symbol of these threats that are still invisible but very real.

 A cutting-edge consortium for an integrated scientific response

 The strength of the PReViX project lies in the diversity of its consortium, which brings together complementary expertise in epidemiology, modeling, virology, infectious diseases, public health, genomics, and the social sciences.
-The project’s six strategic priorities cover the entire spectrum of the scientific response: early assessment of pandemic potential, targeting of screening and vaccination policies, improvement of genomic analysis tools, epidemic forecasting based on antigenic data, design of early non-pharmaceutical interventions, and rapid adaptation of the healthcare system based on the pathogen’s characteristics.
+The project’s six strategic areas cover the entire spectrum of the scientific response: early assessment of pandemic potential, targeting of screening and vaccination policies, improvement of genomic analysis tools, epidemic forecasting based on antigenic data, design of early non-pharmaceutical interventions, and rapid adaptation of the healthcare system based on the pathogen’s characteristics.

 Close collaboration between research, public health, and policy-making

 Working closely with Santé publique France, the Vaccine Research Institute, the FHU TIE, and several biomedical learned societies, PReViX aims to build a solid bridge between basic research and operational decision-making.
 It will help produce concrete, up-to-date risk assessments that are useful to health authorities in crisis situations.
-By focusing on collaborative development, data transparency, and responsiveness, the project is fully aligned with a forward-looking public health approach.
+By focusing on co-creation, data transparency, and responsiveness, the project is fully aligned with a forward-looking public health approach.